ivelum/job/README.md

 ## Code challenges

-We currently have two:
+We currently have two challenges:

 - for [Python developers](https://github.com/ivelum/job/blob/master/challenges/python.md);
 - for [PHP developers](https://github.com/ivelum/job/blob/master/challenges/php.md).

-If you'd like to complete one of the code challenges and send us your solution, please make apply for the corresponding position first at [job.ivelum.com](https://job.ivelum.com).
+If you'd like to complete one of the code challenges and send us your solution, please apply for the corresponding position first at [job.ivelum.com](https://job.ivelum.com).

 ## [job.ivelum.com](https://job.ivelum.com) source code